Seasonal road closures in effect

-During summer, there are several visitor centers and one ranger station inside the park and memorial parkway.
-Visitor centers in the park are located at Moose, Jenny Lake, Colter Bay and at Flagg Ranch in the John D. Rockefeller, Jr. Memorial Parkway.
-The Laurance S. Rockefeller Preserve is also home to the preserve center.
+During summer, several visitor centers and one ranger station inside the park are the best source for information about the park.
+Visitor centers in the park are located at Moose, Jenny Lake, Colter Bay and the Laurance S. Rockefeller Preserve.
 The ranger station at south Jenny Lake provides information and backcountry permitting for climbing and mountaineering in the park.
-Visit the interagency visitor center in the town of Jackson on Cache Street for information on the National Elk Refuge, national forests and other public lands as well as town information.
+Visit the interagency visitor center in the town of Jackson on Cache Street for information on the park during the winter and for information on the National Elk Refuge, national forests and other public lands as well as town information.
 For more information visit the Operating Hours & Seasons page.

 5. What do I do if I have an emergency in the park?

 Call 911!
 There are public phones at the following locations (from south to north): Moose, Dornan’s, south Jenny Lake, Signal Mountain Lodge, Moran Entrance Station, Jackson Lake Lodge, Colter Bay Village, Leeks Marina and Flagg Ranch.
 Medical services are available at St. John’s Medical Center in Jackson at 625 E. Broadway Street and at the Grand Teton Medical Clinic at the Jackson Lake Lodge during the summer.

 6. What wildlife can I see in the park?